-As of June 30, 2021, we had approximately \$332,000 in our operating bank account, and working capital of approximately \$785,000.
+As of September 30, 2021, we had approximately \$68,000 in our operating bank account and working capital of approximately \$480,000.

-Our liquidity needs had been satisfied through the payment of \$25,000 from the Sponsor to cover for certain of our expenses in exchange for the issuance of the Founder Shares (as defined in Note 4 to the financial statements included in Item 1 of this Quarterly Report), and a loan of approximately \$129,000 pursuant to the Note issued to the Sponsor (as defined below).
-We repaid the Note in full on February 19, 2021.
+Our liquidity needs had been satisfied through the payment of \$25,000 from the Sponsor to cover for certain of our expenses in exchange for the issuance of the Founder Shares (as defined in Note 4 to the financial statements included in Item 1 of this Quarterly Report), and a loan of approximately \$129,000 pursuant to the IPO Note issued to the Sponsor (as defined in Note 4 to the financial statements included in Item 1 of this Quarterly Report).
+We repaid the IPO Note in full on February 19, 2021.
 Subsequent to the consummation of the Initial Public Offering and Private Placement, our needs have been satisfied with the proceeds from the consummation of the Private Placement not held in the Trust Account.
 In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor will provide us Working Capital Loans (as defined in Note 4 to the financial statements included in Item 1 of this Quarterly Report).
-As of June 30, 2021 and December 31, 2020, there were no amounts outstanding under any Working Capital Loan.
+As of December 31, 2020, there were no amounts outstanding under any Working Capital Loans, and as of September 30, 2021, we had borrowed \$250,000 in Working Capital Loans under the Working Capital Note (as defined in Note 4 to the financial statements included in Item 1 of this Quarterly Report).